KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 Where

-- `keywords` is a dictionary of keywords and their significance scores in the corpus
+- `keywords` is a dictionary of keywords and their significance scores in a corpus (return of `.nlp.newParser`)

 returns the cohesion of the cluster